 The Long Island Criminal Division, located in Central Islip, is responsible for the investigation and prosecution of a broad array of federal crimes that impact the 2.8 million residents of Nassau and Suffolk Counties.
 AUSAs in the Long Island Criminal Division are active in prosecuting violent gangs, international and domestic terrorism, public corruption, securities and corporate fraud, major narcotics traffickers, opioid diversion, traditional organized crime and child exploitation.
 Over the past few years, successful Long Island prosecutions have resulted in the convictions of the Suffolk County Police Chief for civil rights and obstruction of justice violations, physicians and other medical personnel for opioid diversion, as well as hundreds of violent Bloods, Crips and MS-13 gang members for murders, assaults, drug trafficking, firearms offenses and other related crimes.
 Since 2010, this Office has obtained indictments charging MS-13 members with carrying out more than 45 murders in the district, and has convicted more than a hundred MS-13 leaders and members on racketeering charges in connection with those murders.

-Finally, together with our office’s Civil Division, the Criminal Division has been at the forefront of using money laundering and forfeiture statutes to prosecute criminals for hiding and disguising their criminal profits and to deprive them of these ill-gotten gains.
-The forfeiture practice often litigates matters of first impression, and its recoveries consistently rank it as one of the top five districts in the country.
-The office has succeeded in obtaining multi-million dollar forfeitures judgment in cases involving corporate fraud, health care fraud, securities fraud, HUD fraud, narcotics dealing, and organized crime.
+Together with the office’s Civil Division, the Criminal Division has been at the forefront of using money laundering and forfeiture statutes to prosecute criminals from hiding and disguising their criminal profits and to deprive them of these ill-gotten gains.
+The forfeiture practice often litigates matters of first impression, and its recoveries consistently rank it as one of the top five in the country.